kuleuven/iRODS-User-Training/05_iCommands_Handson_User-Training.md

 ### Unix like iCommands (Basics)
 These commands exactly work as what Unix based commands do.

-To identify the current working collection (directory) you can use the `ipwd` command.
+To identify the current working collection (iRODS directory) you can use the `ipwd` command.
 Basically this command tells you where you are in iRODS:

 ```sh
 ipwd